TSiu88/journal/README.md

 ## Description

 This program is an exercise in npm and webpack that creates entries for a journal and keeps track of counting how many vowels and consonants have been used in the entry.

+### Exercise Prompt
+Create a journaling website where a user can write entries including at least a title and body.
+Create Entry objects that include a method to return the number of words in the entry.
+Then, add a separate method (or methods) to return the number of vowels and consonants in each entry.
+Call each of these methods from your front-end file to display their return values.
+Finally, add a method called getTeaser to return the first sentence of the entry.
+If the sentence is over 8 words, only display those first 8 words.
+Be sure to call this method from your front-end file to display the results as well, whenever a new journal entry is created.

 ## Setup/Installation Requirements